HudsonHuang/waveglow_vocoder/README.md

 # <h1 align="center">WaveGlow Vocoder</h1>
-A vocoder that can convert audio to Mel-Spectrogram and reverse with [WaveGlow](https://github.com/NVIDIA/waveglow), all on GPU(if avaliable).
+A vocoder that can convert audio to Mel-Spectrogram and reverse with [WaveGlow](https://github.com/NVIDIA/waveglow), all on GPU.
 Most code is from [Tacotron2](https://github.com/NVIDIA/tacotron2/) and [WaveGlow](https://github.com/NVIDIA/waveglow).
 ## <h2 align="center">Install</h1>
 ```